DownThePark/snapcraft-vaultwarden/README.md

 #### HTTPS Support
 Most modern browsers will not allow you to use the cryptographic operations of Vaultwarden without HTTPS.
 Therefore, it is required to configure Vaultwarden with HTTPS support.
 The recommended way to do so is by configuring a [reverse proxy](https://github.com/dani-garcia/vaultwarden/wiki/Proxy-examples).

-Otherwise, you can uncomment `ROCKET_TLS` in the settings file, place a certificate file at `/var/snap/vaultwarden/current/ssl/certs.pem`, a key file at `/var/snap/vaultwarden/current/ssl/key.pem` and restart Vaultwarden.
+Otherwise, you can simply uncomment `ROCKET_TLS` in the settings file, place a certificate file at `/var/snap/vaultwarden/current/ssl/certs.pem`, a key file at `/var/snap/vaultwarden/current/ssl/key.pem` and restart Vaultwarden.

 #### Applying Changes
 After any changes are made, Vaultwarden will need to be restarted.